zhwei820/orderbook/README.md

 //        read more at https://github.com/shopspring/decimal
 // Return:
 //      error   - not nil if quantity (or price) is less or equal 0.
 Or if order with given ID is exists
-//      done    - not nil if your order produces ends of anoter order, this order will add to
+//      done    - not nil if your order produces ends of another order, this order will add to
 //                the "done" slice.
 If your order have done too, it will be places to this array too
 //      partial - not nil if your order has done but top order is not fully done.
 Or if your order is
 //                partial done and placed to the orderbook without full quantity - partial will contain
 //                your order with quantity to left
-//      partialQuantityProcessed - if partial order is not nil this result contains processed quatity from partial order func (ob *OrderBook) ProcessLimitOrder(side Side, orderID string, quantity, price decimal.Decimal) (done []*Order, partial *Order, err error) { ... }
+//      partialQuantityProcessed - if partial order is not nil this result contains processed quantity from partial order func (ob *OrderBook) ProcessLimitOrder(side Side, orderID string, quantity, price decimal.Decimal) (done []*Order, partial *Order, err error) { ... }
 ```

 For example:

 ```
 ProcessLimitOrder(ob.Sell, "uinqueID", decimal.New(55, 0), decimal.New(100, 0))